dcogb/dcogb.github.io/documentation/unittest/testing.md

 If you're writing a test for your application, place it in "application/tests".
 Similarly, if you're writing a test for a module place it in modules/[modulefolder]/tests

 Rather than tell you how to write tests I'll point you in the direction of the [PHPUnit Manual](https://phpunit.readthedocs.io/en/7.0/).
-One thing you should bear in mind when writing tests is that testcases should extend Unittest_Testcase rather than PHPUnit_Framework_TestCase, doing so gives you access to useful Mountain Valley Church of God specific helpers such as `setEnvironment()`.
+One thing you should bear in mind when writing tests is that testcases should extend Unittest_Testcase rather than PHPUnit_Framework_TestCase, doing so gives you access to useful Donica Church of God specific helpers such as `setEnvironment()`.

 Here's a taster of some of the cool things you can do with phpunit: